sygoh23/jackal_fyp/README.md

 ### Simulation Instructions:
 1. Source Required Files: Change directory to `jackal_fyp` and source the ROS installation and package files by running `setup.sh`.
-2. Launch Simulation: Change directory to `jackal_fyp/start` and run one of the following scripts:
+2. Launch Simulation: Change directory to `jackal_fyp/start` and run the following script: `simulation.sh`.
+Alternatively, the simulation can be launched directly using `roslaunch development simulation.launch`.
- * `ped_gazebo.sh`: Launches the Pedsim simulator with Gazebo integration.
- * `ped_only.sh`: Launches the Pedsim simulator only.

-Alternatively, the simulation can be launched directly using `roslaunch development ped_gazebo.launch` or `roslaunch development ped_only.launch`.

-3. Navigation & Pedestrian Following: To initiate the navigation stack, run `nav_addon.sh`.
-Ensure that the following arguments inside of `nav_addon.launch` are set correctly:
- * `ped_follow`: If set to true, the script will automatically start the pedestrian following algorithm.
+3. Navigation & Pedestrian Following: To initiate the navigation stack, run `navigation.sh`.
+If the argument `ped_follow` inside `navigation.launch` is set to true, the script will automatically start the pedestrian following algorithm.
+The navigation stack can also be launched directly using `roslaunch development navigation.launch`.
- * `use_velodyne`: Set to true if using the `fyp_velodyne` or `fyp_velodyne_hd` sensor configurations.
- * `use_laser`: Set to true if using the `fyp_laser` sensor configuration.

-Alternatively, the navigation stack can be launched directly using `roslaunch development nav_addon.launch`.

 ### Other Dependencies:
 * The Jackal robot requires the Intel Realsense SDK for the D435 Depth Cameras.